 3,"ali",95

-1. On the OBServer node, the tenant administrator connects to the Oracle tenant of the database cluster by using a local Unix socket.
+Log in to the OBServer node as the tenant administrator and connect to the Oracle tenant of the cluster through the local Unix socket.

-3. Reconnect to the database and create an external table named ext_t3.
+Connect to the database again and create the external table

-After the external table is created, you can use the SHOW CREATE TABLE statement to view the table definition, just like you do with a regular table.
+After the external table is created, you can use the SHOW CREATE TABLE statement to view the table definition, just like for a regular table.

 SHOW CREATE TABLE ext_t3;